roman-milk/roman-milk.github.io/frank-and.md

  She wanted me to call in sick and spend the day with her, but I told her that I had some very important contracts to review and submit comments on by noon of the next day so there was no way I could afford to miss work.
 I got the feeling that Alice wanted to move into a permanent relationship and maybe down the line I might be interested I wasn't interested at the time.
 I fully intended to go after Amber so being in a relationship with Alice wouldn't work.

  But I was greedy enough to want more of Miss Alice during the six month countdown to the divorce becoming final.
 The trick was going to be finding a balance that would work for me.
 I would need to accept some invitations and to turn some of them down.
 To see her enough to keep her happy, but not so much that folks started thinking of us as a couple.
 So when Alice asked if I would come to dinner that evening I would plead a previous engagement.
-Report_Story #4